wendyverdonk93/docs/content/faq/api/difference-between-direct-and-redirect.md

 Redirect calls send the customer to a MultiSafepay payment page for the specified payment method, e.g. specifying Visa in the `gateway` parameter includes fields on the payment page for the customer to fill in their Visa credit card information.
 The customer doesn't leave the MultiSafepay payment page.

-If you leave the `gateway` parameter empty, all payment methods enabled in your MultiSafepay Control appear on the [payment page](/tools/payment-pages/what-is-payv2/).
+If you leave the `gateway` parameter empty, all payment methods enabled in your MultiSafepay account appear on the [payment page](/tools/payment-pages/what-is-payv2/).